SoumalyaM/Appointment-app/README.md

 # 📅 Appointment Scheduler - React Application

 A comprehensive **appointment scheduling application** built with **React, Tailwind CSS, and Framer Motion**.
-It allows users to manage appointments, view them in a calendar, and filter/search through upcoming appointments.
+It allows users to manage appointments, view them in a calendar, and search through upcoming appointments.

 ---